Cultivate: Preparing Missional Leaders

 Interested in Church Planting?

-If you are discerning a call to be a church planter in the Episcopal Diocese of Texas, you are encouraged to first review our Church Planter Job Description.
-If after reviewing this document, we recommend that you take this self-assessment and
+If you are discerning a call to be a church planter in the Episcopal Diocese of Texas, you are encouraged to first review our list prioritized areas below.
+After reviewing, email an OTM portfolio and resume to .
+More information on the position can be found here..

 If you are a congregational leader in the Episcopal Diocese of Texas discerning whether your congregation is called to be a church planting church, please see the Sending Churches section below.